seungjun-green/llama-finetuning/README.md

 ---

-## 💡 Example Use Case

-Fine-tune a Llama model on the SQuAD dataset to create a question-answering system.
-The fine-tuned model can be used to:

-- Answer questions from a given context.
-- Serve as a foundation for building custom QA pipelines.

----

 ## 🤝 Contributions

 Contributions are welcome!
 Feel free to open an issue or submit a pull request for suggestions, bug fixes, or new features.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

-## 📬 Contact

-For questions or support, please reach out to [seungjun-green](https://github.com/seungjun-green).

 ---